microsoft/WhatTheHack/008-AzureDevOps/Student/Guides/challenge01.md

 ### Introduction

+We can only assume that you are doing this What the Hack because you understand the importance of DevOps, however please take a moment to review these brief articles about the basic motivation behind DevOps and the Azure DevOps tool.

 1. [What is DevOps?](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-devops)
 2. [What features and services do I get with Azure DevOps?](https://docs.microsoft.com/en-us/azure/devops/user-guide/services)
 3. [Azure DevOps Services vs. Azure DevOps Server](https://docs.microsoft.com/en-us/azure/devops/user-guide/about-azure-devops-services-tfs) - Just read and understand the first section that describes what offerings available, no need to dig through all the feature differences at this time, unless you are interested.